snowleopard/build/paper/response.md

 presence of non-determinism) and S6.4 (correctness of shallow cloud builds).

 > The property most build system authors chase after is that an incremental
-> build should be equivalent to a clean build, up to non-determinism - if there
+> build should be equivalent to a clean build, up to non-determinism
-> is any in your build!

-We fully agree that correctness must take precedence.
-Our definition of correctness allows the designers of build systems to verify that even with incrementality and non-determinism, their build systems produce results that are equivalent to clean builds.

-*** Simon says: what does this para mean?
-Are you saying "yes, your statement "an incremental build should be equivalent to a clean build" is what correctness means, and is what our correctness property states?
-Or what? ***
+Yes indeed.
+That statement is a consequence of our defintion of correctness on page 11.
+(Our statement is a bit stronger, because it does not rely on some earlier notion of a "clean build".
+For example, presumably a "clean build" means a build in which all inputs are treated as out of date; and also that the results of that build are "correct".
+But what does "correct" mean?
+Our definition avoids these difficulties.)

 # Details